marcusgia2505/classsExGameInstructions/docs/Run.rst

 export to x-econ
     classEx offers the possibility to directly export data to the data-repository `xecon`_ for long term storage and publication.
-More information on the excel file can be found under :ref:`Run:x-econ`.
+More information on the excel file can be found under :ref:`Run:xecon`.

     .. _xecon: https://x-econ.org